 With age and rich experience, Mandela understood the essence of freedom in everyone’s life.
 As a young boy, he always thought that he was born free and could do anything that he wanted.
 He strongly believed that as long as he obeyed his father and abided by the customs of his tribe, he was free in every possible way.
-However, as he grew older, he started feeling that freedom was required to raise a family and to earn livelihood, this started dominating his thoughts and views.
+However, as he grew older, he started feeling that freedom was required to raise a family and to earn a livelihood, and this started dominating his thoughts and views.
 In due course of time, he realised that he was selfish and was leading an illusionary life during his boyhood.
-He slowly understood that it was not just his freedom alone that was being curtailed, but the freedom of all the Black people was retrenched.
+He slowly understood that it was not his freedom alone that was being curtailed, but the freedom of all Black people was retrenched.
 Mandela understood that his people were being deprived and discriminated and this led him to develop a hunger for the freedom of his people.

 How did Mandela’s ‘hunger for freedom’ change his life?

 During his youth, Mandela realised that it was not just his freedom alone that was being curtailed, but the freedom of all Black people.
 The hunger for his own freedom became the hunger for freedom for all his fellow brothers and sisters.
 In the process, this changed the fearful man into a bold rebel.
 Mandela sacrificed the comforts of a settled family life to fight for the freedom of his countrymen.
 He joined the African National Congress, and this transformed him from a frightened young man into a fearless person who fought against racial prejudice and colour discrimination.